zjkuang/XcodeTemplates/README.md

   - View
     (Under "User Interface".
     This will create the .xib)
-Then we need to hook them up manually with many step which can be error-prone.
+Then we need to hook them up manually with many steps which can be error-prone.

-With the template in this repository, we can get the whole combo with a Command-N.
+With the template in this repository, we can get the whole combo with a ⌘-N.

 To arrange the auto-layout constraints for UIScrollView is also a little tricky.
 We need some pre-process explained by
 </pre>
 [How to configure a UIScrollView with Auto Layout in Interface Builder](https://medium.com/@pradeep_chauhan/how-to-configure-a-uiscrollview-with-auto-layout-in-interface-builder-218dcb4022d7)
 <pre>
-And now again, with a Command-N, we can enjoy the ready-to-go AutoLayoutScrollView provided by the template in this repository.
+And now again, with a ⌘-N, we can enjoy the ready-to-go AutoLayoutScrollView provided by the template in this repository.

 And this is not the end of story.
 We will keep adding useful templates here.
 If any good ideas